 - Utilise user generated content.
 This is a good way to show authenticity and credibility as you genuinely share the content of others to your audience.

-- Mix up your marketing channels and cross post content.
-For example, screen take screenshots on one platform and share across another, a good strategy for using humour as a tool for engagement.
+- Mix up your marketing channels and cross-post content.
+For example, take screenshots on one platform and share across another; a good content marketing strategy for using humour as a tool for engagement.

 And importantly, remember, you don’t have to do it alone.
-There are plenty of content specialist who can help, and if you would like further information, please feel free to connect with me on LinkedIn, like us on Facebook and follow us on Instagram.
+There are plenty of content specialists who can help, and if you would like further information, please enter your email to get instant access to our free eBook or contact us to schedule a consult.